-Open the doors and secure them with the door holders to allow any excess cable to be fed over the door stiles.
-Then, as the enclosure is being lowered into place, the cables for connection to the fuse terminals must be fed between the horizontal cable guides, as shown in Figure 5 and on the cable-training tag affixed to the enclosure.
+First, the doors must be opened (with door holders in place) to allow any excess cable to be fed over the door stiles.
+Then, as the enclosure is being lowered into place, the cables for connection to the fuse terminals must be fed between the horizontal cable guides as shown in Figure 7 and on the cable-training tag affixed to the enclosure.

-Note: Cables for connection to the fuse terminals must be fed between the horizontal cable guides so they will not interfere with TransFuser Mounting operation.
+Note: Cables for connection to the fuse terminals must be fed between the horizontal cable guides so they will not interfere with TransFuserTM Mounting operation.
 Special cable training is not required in the termination compartments for switches.